 Briefly, the scientific method consists of the following steps:

-Although all researches of any kind will follow this method of inquiry to a certain extent, it has become synonymous with scientific researches.
+Although all research of any kind will follow this method of inquiry to a certain extent, it has become synonymous with scientific research.

 How Do You Write a Scientific Journal?

-When writing a scientific journal article, know that there is a specific formatting to be followed.
+When writing a scientific journal article, know that there is specific formatting to be followed.